!, "zapcom"

 Produces

-A cell whose tail is the product of p
+A cell whose tail is the product of p, and whose head is the static type of p.

 Discussion